Adding a 4 channel amp is a great idea. I’ve enjoyed powerful, crystal-clear sound in my vehicles for years using my own 4 channel amps.

 Whether you have a factory stereo or a great aftermarket (non-factory) one, adding an amplifier is one of the best decisions you can make.

-In-dash stereos are limited in how much power they can produce.
-They cannot drive speakers with the same clarity and low distortion like a good amplifier can.
-The volume you’ll be able to get from your speakers is limited, likewise.
+In-dash stereos are very limited in how much power they can produce.
+They can’t drive speakers with the same clarity and low distortion as a good amplifier can.

 When a signal is boosted and sent out to your car’s speakers the voltage is much higher and the speaker can receive much more power.